drduh/PC-Engines-APU-Router-Guide/README.md

 gateway 10.8.1.1
 ```

-Where `enp1s0` is the Ethernet port nearest to the serial port.
+Where `enp2s0` is the network interface one port away from the serial port.

 Restart networking and bring up the interface: